What is the Google Keyword Planner?

 Many SEOs will already have an Adwords account, but if you don’t: stop and read this section first.

-If you go to www.google.com/adwords to sign up for an account, you will be taken through a sign up process that will require you to create your first campaign and enter billing information in order to create your account.
+www.google.com/adwords to sign up for an account, you will be taken through a sign up process that will require you to create your first campaign and enter billing information in order to create your account.

 This can be frustrating when you only want to use the Keyword Planner toolwithout a campaign.